oss-slu/SpeechTranscription/README.md

 # Contributing as a Developer

 ## Development Environment

+* If you are on MacOS, please refer to the macos-setup.md file.
 1. **Clone the Repository** - Clone the repository using 'git clone'
 2. **Requirements** - Install a compatible version of Python (list the compatible versions here) and run 'pip install requirements.txt'.
 Some requirements need to be installed through different methods.
 See requirements.txt for this.
 Must be using a 3.10.x - 3.11.x version of Python (check using 'python --version').
 3. **Load Sub-Modules** - Before launching the program, run the command 'git submodule init'